rs/rest-layer/README.md

 })
 ```

-You may want to execute some middlewares only under certain condition.
+You may want to execute some middleware only under certain condition.
 To help you with that, REST Layer provides the [rest.If](https://godoc.org/github.com/rs/rest-layer/rest#If) middleware.
 This middleware takes a `Condition` function and based on its return, and forwards the execution to the `Then` or `Else` middleware:

 ```go
 api.Use(rest.If{